-While a .zip file is uploaded, Adhese checks a number of possible issues such as the file size and a correct implementation of the clickTag.
+While a .zip file is uploaded, Adhese checks several possible issues such as the file size and correct implementation of the clickTag.

 If you are convinced that an error notification is not justified, you can disregard it by simply checking the Ignore errors (only for me) box under the Alternative creative section and upload the file again.

 Next to the .zip file, you can upload up to five additional files.
 This enables you to upload HTML5 creatives with additional material, such as a wallpaper.

 Note that if you do not provide a clickTag and check Ignore errors, your clicks will not be tracked by Adhese.

 Click the Save button after the .zip file is uploaded.

 The HTML5 creative file is a .zip file that defines the creative or advertisement.
 You can either receive such a .zip file from the advertiser or prepare it by yourself.

 - The .zip file contains at least an index.htm or index.html file, or another unique .htm or .html file.
 This file will be used as the starting point for the HTML5 ad.